harp-project/AML-Formalization/prover/translation_techreport.md

 \exists . (\bot \to \exists . x) \qquad\Longrightarrow\qquad \exists x. (\bot \to \exists y. x)
 $$

-> Clearly, the names cannot be chosen arbitrarily.
-A name generated for a binder must not clash with free names in its body nor with previously generated names for outer binders.
+$\textcolor{green}{\textsf{Clearly, the names cannot be chosen arbitrarily.
+A name generated for a binder must not clash with free names in its body nor with previously generated names for outer binders.}}$

 This suggests that the conversion should generate *fresh* names by taking a list of names in use (including the originally free variables as well as the newly generated bound variables).